Lowe’s homers in 11th, lifts Rays into 2nd wild card

 Travis d’Arnaud doubled off Josh Smith (0-3) in the bottom half, and Lowe sent an opposite-field drive down the left-field line.

+“There’s not a whole lot that’s better than hitting a walkoff homer in a pennant race,” Lowe said.

-Xander Bogaerts and Rafael Devers also homered for the Red Sox.
+Xander Bogaerts and Devers also homered for the Red Sox.

 Boston’s J.D.
 Martinez 0 for 5 with four strikeouts as a designated hitter after missing three games with left groin tightness.